-What does it take to rebuild a world that was never meant to be divided?
+What does it take to unite people who were never meant to be apart?

 When a world built for survival begins to fail, technology and power won't save it.
 Faith, family, and love outlast pride and control.
 As they work to repair what has been broken, they learn that hope is more than an idea.
 It's what brings them together.

 The city's towers harness power while the ground holds them up.
 Its people have forgotten they depend on each other.
-When Jax and Elyra cross the Cloudline, they uncover a truth buried by fear and sealed into law.
-To save Halidom, they must trust each other and convince both sides that restoration is better than revolution.
+Jax has spent his life climbing ropes that weren't meant for him.
+When he and Elyra cross the Cloudline, they uncover a truth buried by fear and sealed into law.
+Jax may not be who he thought he was.

 The rain begins to change.
 The Cloudline has been tampered with.
 Beneath the soil, the Bloom stirs.
 Following a Seedbinder named Brae, Jax, Zinn, and Elyra journey to the spire Halidom erased from its maps.
-In its abandoned labs, they uncover a betrayal that began inside the Council itself and realize they may be the only ones who can stop it.
+In its abandoned labs, they find a betrayal that began inside the Council itself.
+The spire wasn't abandoned.
+It was hidden.

 High above the wasteland, the phase-runners move as one.
-Eight airships tethered to a central cradle.
-Their song protects the valleys below from the return of the Rootbane.
-But the harmony is breaking, and a key amplifier has gone silent.
-When Jax and Zinn reach the Skywoven, they discover the towers were only ever part of a larger system.
+Eight airships tethered to a central cradle, their song holding the Rootbane back.
+But the harmony is breaking.
+A key amplifier has gone silent.
+When Jax and Zinn reach the Skywoven, they discover the towers were only part of a larger system.

-A complete journey as Jax, Elyra, Zinn, and Brae's understanding deepens, and the world expands.
-From tower politics to forgotten histories to the sky cities that have been watching all along.
+A complete journey as Jax, Elyra, Zinn, and Brae uncover the history of Halidom and the wider world beyond it.
+From tower politics and forgotten histories to the sky people who have been watching all along.

 What's at the heart of the story?

-At its heart, it's a story about people choosing unity over division.
+At its heart, it's a story about people choosing unity over division and learning from their mistakes.

 Is this a dystopia?

-Do I need to like sci-fi to enjoy this?
+Do I need to be a sci-fi fan?

 No. It's sci-fi in setting, but a fable at heart.
 Focused on people, not technology.